thk2b/duck-check/readme.md

 const validate_point = check({ x: Number, y: Number })
 ```

-If a value is not of the type declared in the schema, an error is thrown.
+If a key declared in the schema is not in the object, an error is thrown.

 ```js